Device Connection

 RS-232 | ConnectRS232(comport, baudrate) |

-USB | ConnectUSB(serialnum) serialnum = the device's serial number as a string or the device identification returned by the EnumerateUSB method |
+USB | ConnectUSB(serialnum) serialnum = the serial number of the device as a string or the device identification returned by the EnumerateUSB method |

 TCP/IP | ConnectTCPIP(ipaddress, ipport=50000) |